Skip to Content

 Is Vietnam safe for tourists?

-Vietnam is treated as a safe country for visitors, but it is advisable to take common-sense precautions.
+Vietnam is treated as a safe country for visitors, but it is advisable to take common-sense precautions when planning a trip to Vietnam.
 Keep your documents, like your passport, in a safe place and be careful with your belongings, as pickpockets are a problem in crowded areas.

 Sometimes, personal attacks may occur, so be aware of your surroundings.
 What is more, former battlefields can be full of unexploded mines, so avoid these regions, as well as violent protests regarding political situations.